charlie-tango/hooks/packages/useId/readme.md

 const id = useId(prefix?: string)
 ```

-The `useId` hook should ideally wrapped with the `IdProvider`.
+The `useId` hook should ideally be wrapped with the `IdProvider`.
-This ensures that the generated id's are deterministic, since the provider is created once for each instance of the application.
+This ensures that the generated ids are deterministic, since the provider gets created once for each instance of the application.

 The hook will revert to generating the `id` as a side effect if the `IdProvider` is not included.
 This means you will get back `undefined` during the initial render.